yacdanyCR/LatamOnRules/README.md

 - Open the project and write Npm install to install dependecies

-- Browse to https://api.github.com/users/YourGithubUsername and copy the link "avatar_url"

-- Go to src/DB/DBgitUser and create a new object with your information
+- Go to src/DB/DBgitUser.ts and add a object with your information

 - Push your branch